We're a place where young people who are going through a tough time can get support.

 - Sunday: Closed

 headspace Wagga Wagga is operated by Relationships Australia Canberra & Region.
-All headspace centres are funded by the Australian Government Department of Health.
+All headspace services are funded by the Australian Government Department of Health.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, Murrumbidgee (First Health Ltd).

 Nutrition screening, dietary assessment and education about food and lifestyle, also support around healthy eating strategies.